-Some Cambridge residents who desire teeth whitening actually have white spots on their teeth.
+Some residents who desire teeth whitening actually have white spots on their teeth.
 This condition is fairly common and caused by a variety of reasons.
 While teeth whitening can help eliminate the yellowing or darkening of teeth, it can also make existing white spots on your teeth more prominent.
-For this reason, any patient interested in the procedure will need to determine for his or her self whether or not he or she is comfortable with the potential for brighter white spots after treatment.
+For this reason, any patient interested in the procedure will need to determine for himself or herself whether or not he or she is comfortable with the potential for brighter white spots after treatment.

 But what causes these white spots on your teeth anyway?
 Read on to learn 5 common causes of white spots on your teeth.

-One of the most common reasons for white spots on the teeth that can’t be removed by teeth whitening systems is your diet.
-If you eat too many acidic foods, for example, it’s possible that the acid will break away your tooth enamel, making you more prone to developing white spots.
-Cambridge dental patients can also develop white spots if they eat a diet high in sugar, which can result in acidic plaque.
+One of the most common reasons for white spots on the teeth that teeth whitening systems can’t remove is your diet.
+If you eat too many acidic foods, for example, the acid may break away your tooth enamel, making you more prone to developing white spots.
+Cambridge dental patients can also develop white spots if they eat a diet high in sugar, resulting in acidic plaque.
 Finally, if your diet is causing you to experience regular acid reflux, you may end up with white spots on your teeth, too.
-Those white spots can be early stage of tooth decay
+Those white spots can be an early stage of tooth decay.

-Our Cambridge doctors don’t doubt that fluoride is important for strengthening your teeth and preventing tooth decay.
+Our Cambridge doctors don’t doubt that fluoride is important for strengthening teeth and preventing decay.
 But, too much of a good thing can be bad.
-If you had too much fluoride when your teeth were developing, you may develop a condition called fluorosis.
-And a side effect of fluorosis is white spots on your teeth.
+If you had too much fluoride when your teeth developed, you may develop a condition called fluorosis.
+A side effect of fluorosis is white spots on your teeth.

-Most Cambridge dental patients already know that plaque is not something they want in their mouths.
-In fact, if you have too much plaque, it can result in white spots on your teeth!
-This degree of plaque accumulation may occur if you practice poor oral hygiene, especially while wearing braces.
+Most dental patients already know that plaque is not something they want in their mouths.
+If you have too much plaque, it can result in white spots on your teeth!
+This plaque accumulation may occur if you practice poor oral hygiene, especially while wearing braces.
 White spots on teeth resulting from inadequate oral hygiene can be carious lesions.

-Not only do you not want to drool on your pillow, but you also want to sleep with your mouth closed to prevent white spots from developing on your teeth, which can’t be treated with professional tooth whitening solutions.
-When you sleep with your mouth open, white spots develop on your teeth because of dehydration of the enamel on the teeth.
+Not only do you not want to drool on your pillow, but you also want to sleep with your mouth closed to prevent white spots from developing on your teeth, which can’t be treated with professional tooth-whitening solutions.
+When you sleep with your mouth open, white spots develop on your teeth because of enamel dehydration.
 But rest assured, at least in this case, there is a natural solution for the white spots.
 Once your teeth start receiving contact with saliva, these morning white spots typically fade away during the day.

 Contact Our Doctors to Learn More